 All of us, at some point, have had a stubborn pimple ruin our skin for days.
-Pimples can be unsightly, painful and difficult to get rid of, but a pimple is not what you call acne.
-Here’s a little more about what Acne is and the causes that lead to it.
-Firstly let’s get the difference between the terms a pimple, and acne.
+Pimples can be unsightly, painful and challenging to get rid of, but a pimple is different from acne.
+Here’s a little more about what acne is and the causes that lead to it.
+But first, let’s look at the difference between the two terms.

-An inflammation of the skin characterizes a pimple; this happens due to blockage of pores by dirt.
-The sebaceous glands that lay under your skin secrete oil through these pores, and when there’s a blockage, that’s when it externally manifests as a pimple.
+Inflammation of the skin characterises a pimple; this happens due to the blockage of pores by dirt.
+The sebaceous glands that lay under your skin secrete oil through these pores, and when there is a blockage, that’s when it externally manifests as a pimple.

 What is Acne?